 The Meaning Behind 108 Sun Salutations

-This number continues to appear in many places in the worlds of yoga, religion, and ancient tradition.
-The japa malas are composed of 108 beads, pranayama is completed in 108 cycles, and the Sun Salutations are completed in nine rounds of 12 postures (total of 108).
+This number continues to appear in many places in the worlds of yoga, religion, and ancient tradition, continueing to be considered a sacred number symbolizing spiritual completion; The japa malas are composed of 108 beads, pranayama is completed in 108 cycles, and the Sun Salutations are completed in nine rounds of 12 postures (total of 108).
 The significance of the number 108 is open for interpretation.
-However, it has long been considered a sacred number symbolizing spiritual completion – the something, something, something.

 108 appears plenty of other places too:

 - 108 is the number of “Upanishads” comprising Indian philosophy’s “Vedic texts”.

 - 108 in Eastern philosophy symbolizes a complete circle.